Cavity Fillings Fort Bragg, California

 Protect your teeth against further decay.

-When cavities from decay begin to form in your teeth it is important that they be treated with fillings as soon as possible.
+When cavities or tooth decay forms on your teeth, it is important to treat it with fillings as soon as possible.
 Untreated cavities compromise the strength of your teeth, making chips and severe breaks much more likely.
-Additionally, since the surface of the tooth has been penetrated by decay, cavities can lead to severe infections to the interior of your tooth, which eventually may lead to a root canal.
-There are several options available for treating cavities.
+Additionally, once the decay penetrates the surface of the tooth, cavities can lead to severe infections to the interior of your tooth, which eventually may lead to a root canal.
+To avoid this, there are several options available for treating cavities.

 Different Kinds of Fillings

 One option to treat a cavity is a composite resin filling.
-This method is preferred by many because the color of the filling can be matched to the natural shade of tooth, making them less visible.
-They provide significant strength to the restoration.
-At one time it was though they were best used on small to mid sized cavities that endure moderate chewing pressure.
-But today there are new composite materials that provide strong reliable restorative qualities even on molars.
-Also there is less drilling required so more of the natural tooth can be preserved.
+Many prefer this method because we match the color of the filling to the natural shade of the tooth.
+This makes them practically indistinguishable from your natural teeth, while also providing significant strength as a restoration.
+At one time, composite fillings were best used on small to mid-sized cavities (which endure moderate chewing pressure).
+But today there are new composite materials that provide strong reliable restorative qualities on molars as well.
+Also, composite fillings require less drilling, so more of the natural tooth can be preserved.

-Ionomer fillings are made from glass particle mixed with acrylic acids.
-They are tooth-colored to match your natural teeth.
-Ionomer fillings are fragile, which is why they are only implemented on very small cavities or on tooth roots.
+Ionomer fillings consist of glass particles mixed with acrylic acids, which match your natural shade of tooth-color.
+These fillings are more fragile than other varieties, which is why they are only implemented on very small cavities or on tooth roots.